Use Cases

 Best for: Any agent that needs persistent storage and a user-facing surface.

-4. On-demand workspaces for SaaS - scoped, per-user, triggered by your agent
+6. On-demand workspaces for SaaS - scoped, per-user, on demand

 Your agent (or your backend) creates workspaces on demand as users interact with your product.
 Each workspace is scoped to that user - it can only access that user's data, not anyone else's.
 When the session ends, it auto-deletes.
 Or it stays alive so the user can come back.

-This is the SaaS model: your agent is the controller.
+This is the SaaS model: your backend or agent is the controller.
 Users never touch other users' workspaces.
-The agent's API token is scoped so it can only manage what it created.
+The API token is scoped so it can only manage what it created.

 // When a user starts a session